Please enable JavaScript to view the comments powered by Disqus.

 Remember how your opponent plays:

-Their strategy changes too.
-When keep getting called on bluffs, they might begin playing honestly.
+Their strategy changes, too.
+When they keep getting called on bluffs, they might begin playing honestly.